+Harassment can occur in-person and through all forms of electronic communication, including through online collaboration tools.
 Anyone violating this policy will be subject to discipline, up to and including suspension or termination.
-If you believe that you have been harassed by a co-worker, supervisor, manager, customer, vendor, contractor, an agent of the Company or others, within the meaning of this policy, you should immediately report the facts of the incident to your supervisor, or to any other supervisor or member of management or to any member of the Human Resources Department or Company Legal Counsel.
+If you believe that you have been harassed by a coworker, supervisor, manager, customer, vendor, contractor, an agent of the company or others, within the meaning of this policy, you should immediately report the facts of the incident to your supervisor, or to any other supervisor or member of management or to any member of the Human Resources or Legal department.

-Any supervisor or member of management receiving such a report must immediately report any incidents of harassment to the Human Resources or the Legal Department.
-Complaints will be investigated, and appropriate action will be taken.
+Any supervisor or member of management receiving such a report must immediately report any incidents of harassment to the Human Resources or the Legal department.
+Complaints will be investigated and appropriate action will be taken.